 - Eliminate contamination

-Every lab contains some contaminants, but maintaining sterility levels will minimize the chances of them making their way into your incubator and infecting or disrupting your culture.
+Every lab contains some contaminants, but maintaining good lab practice will minimize the chances of them making their way into your incubator and infecting or disrupting your culture.
 When cleaning the incubator, make sure the disinfectant you choose doesn’t contain harsh chemicals that could affect the growth of your culture or that could corrode your incubator chamber.
 Good choices include 70% ethanol or a quaternary ammonium based disinfectant.

 It doesn’t take much for your cells to notice a change in environmental conditions, and if they do, it’s likely to have a pronounced effect on your culture.
 You can prevent this from happening by following these tips, as well as implementing a systematic cleaning schedule to keep on top of your incubator’s maintenance requirements.